Skip to main content

 U.S. Geological Survey The Director of USGS should establish a schedule and milestones for ShakeAlert implementation consistent with best practices in GAO's schedule guide.
 (Recommendation 6)

 DOI concurred that the Director of USGS should establish a schedule and milestones for ShakeAlert implementation consistent with best practices in GAO's schedule guide.
 In July 2023, DOI provided us a list of milestones organized by work breakdown structure element for the remainder of system implementation.
-However, the estimated schedule and milestones DOI provided is not consistent with GAO best practices.
-This is because DOI lacks an integrated master schedule consisting of logically related activities whose forecasted dates are automatically recalculated when activities change.
-By doing so, DOI could better ensure it identifies the consequences of changes to ShakeAlert implementation or possible managerial action to respond to changes.
-We will continue to monitor implementation of this recommendation.
+However, in November 2024, USGS told us they would not implement an integrated master schedule consisting of logically related activities whose forecasted dates are automatically recalculated when activities change, as called for by GAO best practices.
+USGS reported that the cost of establishing an integrated master schedule did not justify the benefit.
+Specifically, USGS officials reported that the extra staff time needed to use this software was cost prohibitive.
+Therefore, this recommendation is partially addressed, and we will continue to monitor its implementation.

 U.S. Geological Survey The Director of USGS should update and complete the ShakeAlert Communication, Education, and Outreach Plan to clarify and define roles and responsibilities between USGS, the states, and other communication, education, and outreach stakeholders.
 (Recommendation 7)